 The amount of fat you have on your body isn’t always indicative of how healthy you are.
 You need to have the right type of fat in order to stay healthy.
 This means that those stick thin people you see in the high street may be unhealthier than the guy over the road whose currently eating his 2nd pie of the day.

 Get your cholesterol checked

 It doesn’t matter how much you weigh and what size clothes you wear, you could still be susceptible to a wide range of conditions.
 One of the most important things you need to do is get your cholesterol checked.
+United Medical Education has developed a method to evaluate your cholesterol levels and the risk associated with heart attack.
 This will help your doctor to determine how healthy you really are.
 For example, my dad is a bit skinny, he eats a very healthy diet but he still has high cholesterol.
 If his cholesterol levels were indicative of his diet then his ‘Score’ would be in the minus.